Solar leases are ideal for individuals who wish to enjoy the maximum solar energy supply while at the same time minding the cost.

 Immediately after the solar energy system panels are installed, you will automatically receive the power supply from the solar panels.

-It replaces your grid electricity supply, and your home will supply itself with the energy from solar panels, thus reducing the electricity bill.
+It replaces your grid electricity supply, and your home will supply itself with solar panels’ energy, thus reducing your electricity bill.

-You can eliminate your electric bill completely if the solar panels generate enough electricity to suit all your energy usage.
+If the solar panels generate enough electricity to cover all your energy usage, you can eliminate your electric bill completely.
 The good thing is that it is a fixed price.

 However, you must still pay for your solar lease payment, although it will be cheaper than your utility bill before installing the solar power.

-Finally, you should bear in mind that this new, green power supply might not be able to cover all the electricity bills since its effectiveness depends on the weather.
+Finally, you should consider that this new, green power supply might not be able to cover all your electricity bills since its effectiveness depends on the weather.

 See Related: Best Community Solar Companies for Subscriptions